 Can you wash these quilts?

-- Wash in a washing machine with only cold water on delicate cycle.
+- Machine wash with only cold water on gentle cycle.

-Amish Homemade Quilt Facts
+Amish Handmade Quilt Facts